 At the KSD site, next to Wolf Lake, we meet Viktor, a geologist who worked on the project until it was shut down.
 Ever since, Viktor has stayed on-site as much as possible, carrying on the work started by Dr. Huberman, the founder of the project.
 He recounts the history of the KSD, relating it to other cold-war science projects, about the geology and history of the area, and of his experiences living there alone.
 He guides us around the ruined site, introducing his living quarters, his small laboratory and of course the borehole itself.
 He explains his work, listening to vibrations deep within the earth, linking geology with Sami shamanism and divination.

 The Vilgiskoddeoayvinyarvi: Wolf Lake on the Mountains project began during a residency of the art and research project Dark Ecology in Norway and Russia in 2015.
 In June 2016, during the third edition of Dark Ecology it was presented as a site-specific audio walk in Russian and English, where the audience visited the KSD site itself with my piece acting as an audio guide.
 The footage to be used in the final film, along with extra sound recordings was shot during the final production process in Russia.
 The images were shot in HD with a DSLR.
 The audio techniques are diverse, including binaural and surround (ambisonic) recordings.
 A three channel audio visual installation of it was shown at the 2017 Sonic Acts festival in Amsterdam.
 In 2018, a new version of it is presented at Artefact 2018 in Leuven, with drawings, charts, and historical photographic material alongside the video images and sounds.
-A single screen film will be shown around the world.
+A single screen film (25 min.) will be shown around the world.